On the Pricing of Storable Commodities: Properties of the Ornstein-Uhlenback process

-Before we proceed to calculate the expectation (\ref{eq:1}) and hence work out the commodity value, it will be useful to remark on various properties of the Ornstein-Uhlenback process.
-These properties, some of which will be well known, but others perhaps less so, will help us simplify subsequent calculations.
-It is an elementary exercise to check that the solution to (\ref{eq:4}) is
+Before we proceed to work out the conditional expectation (\ref{asset price}), it will be useful to comment on various properties of the Ornstein-Uhlenbeck process.
+These properties, some of which will be well known, but others perhaps less so, will help us simplify the calculations.
+It is an elementary exercise to check that the solution to (\ref{OU process}) takes the form